If you're thinking about, or in the process of starting solids with your baby, there is plenty of advice out there to help support and guide you.

 - Choking is usually silent or very quiet.
 This is because during a true choking episode a piece of food (or other object) will become lodged in the airway.
 This will stop the air from the lungs from travelling up and out of the mouth, making it difficult to make sound or breathe.

-- Signs of choking may also include, changing colour of the face and lips to grey/blue, a look of panic, and an older child may flap or wave their hands in the air.
+- Signs of choking may also include, changing color of the face and lips to grey/blue, a look of panic, and an older child may flap or wave their hands in the air.

 What to do if your child chokes